 Both for iOS and Android operating systems, the professional UI/UX designer is required.
 Our experts base their work on material design (usability principles of every particular OS) and UI-guides.

-The very first and draft version of your app on paper that sets up the main logic, number of screens and the way they interact with each other.
+- Creating a sketch.
+(The very first and draft version of your app on paper that sets up the main logic, number of screens and the way they interact with each other.)

-Provides the visualization of the draft app structure.
+- Creating wireframes.
+(Provides the visualization of the draft app structure.)

-At this stage, we collect all wireframes and put them together to improve the design.
+- Designing app skins.
+(At this stage, we collect all wireframes and put them together to improve the design.)

 READ ALSO: Tools for Android and iOS Prototyping

 Congratulations!
 We have reached the most exciting and challenging phase.
 The first thing you are to decide is to stick to the native app or to develop a cross-platform one.
-At The App Solutions, we develop native applications, which means that at the end you have the custom app for every operating system.
+At the APP Solutions, we develop native applications, which means that in the end, you have the custom app for every operating system.
 This type of development allows reaching faster performance, provides better security and helps ensure users with better experience.

 Also in many cases, it makes sense to start with MVP or minimum viable product.
-This is the very first version of your application with all essential features.
-It allows to make a quit start with release and to test the viability of your idea.
-MVP helps to reduce time for development and to occupy the market niche before your competitors.
+This is the very first version of your application with only the essential features.
+It allows to make a quick start with release and to test the viability of your idea.
+MVP helps to reduce the time for development and to occupy the market niche before your competitors.